John Flood (academic): Research

 Along with studying the role of elite law firms in the capital markets, Flood also studied the development of these global law firms and the multidisciplinary practices (MDPs) of these firms.
 He conducted research on how different cultural, social and economic factors have transformed the global legal practice and explained the basic structure of a British law firm.
-He conducted interviews to study lawyer’s work in the international context.
+He conducted interviews to study lawyer's work in the international context.
 In the early 2000s, Flood took on research about the cross-border lawmaking in large law firms.
 In his paper about contemporary legal practices in the borderless and globalized setting, he researched for methods of equipping lawyers to adapt with this globalized setting where there is increased competition as non-lawyers are also providing legal services.
 Flood then expanded his research focus to include the effect of blockchain or distributed ledger technology on law and the legal profession.
 In late 2010s, he wrote an article about the anarcho-capitalism, blockchain and the initial coin offerings (ICO).
 He stated that blockchain technology provides a chain of authority that is difficult to hack or change and traced the different hurdles in the history of blockchain technology.
-Flood argued that the philosophical origin of this technology dated back to the Austrian school’s anarchic-capitalist strain that believed in the individual to individual interaction as the society’s foundation.
+Flood argued that the philosophical origin of this technology dated back to the Austrian school's anarchic-capitalist strain that believed in the individual to individual interaction as the society's foundation.
 Flood also included the impact of artificial intelligence while examining the impact of blockchain technologies on professions and their related knowledge bases.
 He discussed the profession that were the eager and the reluctant adopters of technology and the proceeded to explain the nature of expertise and the function in the legal profession.
 He stated that pure automation is difficult to achieve in professions as these include both the technical and indeterminate elements.
 Flood also discussed the application of AI and blockchain technology such as DAO and its impact on the role of lawyer as a trusted legal advisor.
+He is currently editing the Research Handbook on Blockchain and Society, with Dr Lachlan Robb of QUT.

 Flood conducted research on the impact of technology on legal education, specifically focusing on the three narratives of technology and archetypes as the drivers of change.
 He explained how the technological narratives effect how the lawyers react to lawtech.
-Flood suggested the ‘adaptive professionalism’ narrative that contributes to a better approach for the adaption of the new curriculum in legal education.
+Flood suggested the 'adaptive professionalism' narrative that contributes to a better approach for the adaption of the new curriculum in legal education.